 There’s a number of them you can try.

-Nuts and cherries, cheese and cherries, poppy seeds and apple.
+With walnut filling, with nuts and cherries, cheese and cherries, poppy seeds and apple.

 You can enjoy your strudel with home made fruit spirits, often sold in the same stands.